wbstack/docs/tech/infra.md

 ### cert-manager

-[cert-manager](https://cert-manager.io/) provides automate certificate management in Kubernetes.
+[cert-manager](https://cert-manager.io/) provides automatic certificate management in Kubernetes.

 This is used in conjunction with the ingress.